exercism/odin/concepts/basics/introduction.md

 ## Variables

-Odin is statically typed and all variables must have a type but Odin supports type inference avoiding unnecessary redundancy.
+Odin is statically typed and all variables must have a type, however Odin supports type inference avoiding unnecessary redundancy.
 If a variable is not given an initial value, Odin will initialize it with the zero value for the type.
 The variable declaration and initialization form is: